aaronsabellek/TravelSketcher_Web-App/README.md

 ### **Main Features of the Application:**
 - **User Registration and Login:** Users can register, confirm their email, and log in.
 - **Destinations and Activities:** Users can create and manage travel destinations.
-Activities can be can also be added to each destination and can be edited.
+Activities can be added to each destination and can also be edited.
 - **Profile Management:** Users can edit their profile data and delete their account (password confirmation required).

 ## **Error Handling and Logging**